stellarscripts/stellar_firma_transcripts/_posts/2019-02-05-season1teaser.md

 #### TREXEL

-Because, David, our planets have been described as... __[searches for words]__ nightmarish hellscapes!
-Apart from that hell world we designed which unfortunately turned out to be rather pleasant.
+Because, David, our planets have been described as... _(searches for words)_ nightmarish hellscapes!
+Apart from that hell world we designed, which unfortunately turned out to be rather pleasant.

 #### DAVID